nityansuman/nityansuman/README.md

 - I’m **Nityan**.
 I build artificial intelligence based solutions for the toughest problems in the world.
 - I'm passionate about making open-source more accessible, creating technology to elevate people, and building community.
-- I am currently working at [Noodle.ai](https://www.noodle.ai) as a Data Scientist.
+- I am currently working at [Noodle.ai](https://www.noodle.ai) as a Data Scientist in Time Series domain.
-- I expertise in :telescope: `Natural Language Processing`, `Computer Vision` to `Time Series Forecasting`.
+- I expertise in `Natural Language Processing`, `Computer Vision` to `Time Series Forecasting`.
 Look out this space for more upcoming contents.
 - ⚡ Fun fact: I love to draw and play chess.

 For more information about me (and a whole lot of shenanigans), connect with me on [LinkedIn](https://www.linkedin.com/in/kumar-nityan-suman/) :earth_asia: